zacfrulloni/Prompt-Engineering-Holy-Grail/README.md

 ## 11. Contact Me

 If you have any questions, feedback, or suggestions, feel free to reach out!
-You can contact me via email at [zacfrull@hotmail.com](mailto:zacfrull@hotmail.com).
-If you have any questions, reach out to me at: zacfrull&#64;hotmail&#46;com For questions or suggestions, you can reach me at: zacfrull `[at]` hotmail `[dot]` com.
+You can contact me via email at: zacfrull `[at]` hotmail `[dot]` com.

 Looking forward to hearing from you!